ericmuckley/hosted_dashboard/README.md

 This is a template for a dashboard with interactive plotting that is hosted online for remote viewing.
 It uses the Plotly Dash framework built on top of Flask for Python.

+## Testing locally

+To test locally: `python app.py`.
+This will open the Dash page at the localhost: `http://127.0.0.1:8050/`

+To stop running the application, use `ctrl + c`

 ## Setup for development on Linux or MacOS